Kathleen Lalier, Library Media Specialist and Mrs. Marino, Library Media Assistant

 Jamie Stroffolino, Music Coordinator

-Mr. Calidonna and Mrs. Dashnaw - Teacher Website
+Steve Calidonna / Patricia Riley and Debra Dashnaw - Teacher Website

 At Lincoln-Titus we offer a variety of musical experiences for our students.
 All students grades 1-5 attend a 40 minute General Music class weekly.